stefan-beyer/simple-map-service/README.md

-# Simple View
+# Simple Map For Position Visualisation

+**As part of the Continental Hackathon 2017**

 Prerequesite:

 - [nodejs version 6.11.x](https://nodejs.org/en/download/)

 ## Description
-This is a App that visualizes the position of the car as the video plays.
+This is an app that visualizes the position of the car as the video plays.
-The OBD Worker and the Vodeo Worker must be running.
+The OBD Worker and the Video Worker must be running.
 It sets the persona (hardcoded) and then listens to the position of the car.

 ## Quickstart

-Install:

-1. Install the Frontend (leaflet will be installed):
+1. Install the frontend:
 ```
 cd public
 npm install